mjmariani/NetflixRandomizer/README.md

 **Links to APIs:**

-*Note: I'm currently using RapidAPI to get search for and get access to most of the APIs*
+*Note: I'm currently using RapidAPI to search for and get access to most of the APIs*

 [Netflix API](https://unogs.com/)<br>
 [IMDB API](https://rapidapi.com/amrelrafie/api/movies-tvshows-data-imdb/details)<br>